Michael R. Lane

-Michael Robert Lane (born May 1, 1952) is an American education administrator, currently serving as the dean of Missouri Western State University's Steven L. Craig School of Business in Saint Joseph, Missouri.
+Michael Robert Lane (born May 1, 1952) is an American retired education administrator, ending his career as the dean of Missouri Western State University's Steven L. Craig School of Business in Saint Joseph, Missouri.
 Before becoming the dean at Missouri Western, Lane was Emporia State University's fifteenth president and an accounting professor from 2006 to 2011, and provost/vice president at several institutions.

 Biography

 Education

 Lane graduated as a business major from the Lowell Technological Institute and went on to graduate school at Northeastern University.
 After graduating for Northeastern University, Lane graduated with his doctorate from Texas A&M University.

 Early career

 Lane began his career in higher education in Boston at Northeastern University's College of Administration as an assistant professor.
 After three years at Northeastern, Lane various positions at Bradley University business school.
 In 1994, Lane became the dean of the Indiana University – Purdue University Fort Wayne School of Business.
 After serving as the dean at IUPFW, Lane then served as the Berry College Campbell School of Business dean in Rome, Georgia.
 After Berry College, Lane moved to Pennsylvania to become Mansfield University's provost and academic affairs vice president for four years.
 Then from 2005 to 2006, Lane served as the University of Arkansas – Fort Smith provost and the academic affairs vice chancellor.